radoslaw-panuszewski/panuszewski-dev/content/posts/spring-io-2024/index.md

 ## Autowiring improvements

 Spring Core is like the heart for the entire Spring Framework where the dependency injection support resides.
-Guys responsible for this module has recently begun to revisit the old stuff and resolving some long-standing issues.
+Guys responsible for this module have recently begun to revisit the old stuff and resolving some long-standing issues.

 ### Fast path for autowiring